Splintered Ukrainian city braces for new battle with Russia

 “Those who have suffered understand what this ‘Russia world’ means: It means broken houses, stolen cars and violence” he explains.
 “There are those who miss the Soviet Union, who think we are all one people, and they do not accept what they see with their own eyes.”

-In the eight years since the separatists retreated, he said, life has markedly improved in Slovyansk.
+In the eight years since the separatists retreated, he said, life markedly improved in Slovyansk.

 The statue of Vladimir Lenin that once stood in the central square has been removed.
 Water and power supplies were renovated.
 New parks, squares and medical facilities were built.

-At the military distribution hub, the young soldiers talk wistfully about their lives before the invasion.
+At a military distribution hub where they go to unwind, the young soldiers talk wistfully about their lives before the invasion.

 “I had a great car, a good job.
 I was able to travel abroad three times a year,” said the former accountant, who plans to stay in Slovyansk with the others to defend the city.
 “How can we let someone just come and take our lives away from us?”